-Authorized Driver: Any driver who is driving for University business, who has fulfilled all driver requirements and who has been approved to drive by the Executive Officer.
+Authorized Driver: Any driver who is driving for University of California business, who has fullfilled all driver requirements and who has been approved to drive by the University Location Official.

 California Department of Motor Vehicles (DMV) Negligent Operator Treatment System (NOTS): A program created by the California DMV to keep so-called "negligent motor vehicle operators" off the roads.
 NOTS is based on assigning "points" over time to every California license holder for traffic offense violations to identify careless or negligent drivers.